tekore/Hypervisor-Automation/README.md

 ## Usage
 ### ESXI
-- Fill out the file 'ks.cfg'
+- Fill out the file 'ks.cfg'.
 - Create a bootable USB using the ESXI ISO above.
 - Copy the files 'boot.cfg' and 'ks.cfg' files onto the ESXI installer USB in the directory '/efi/boot/'.
 - Boot the server from the ESXI installer USB and wait for the install to complete.